Mobile logging of your dragonfly and damselfly sightings!

 To accomplish our goal of building the “eBird for Odes”, we will follow these guiding principles:

-- Our goal is to maintain three types of data.
-One type will be the Odonata Central records that have passed their careful vetting process.
-These will mostly consist of rare sightings or difficult to identify species.
-Second will be publicly shared data that can be accessed by all users that go through a less rigorous automatic vetting process (under development) and will consist of more common species.
-Finally all your personal records will be maintained in the database regardless of their vetting status so you can always access your own data and maintain your own lists.
+- Our goal is to maintain three types of data: A) the Odonata Central records that have passed their careful vetting process.
+These will mostly consist of rare sightings or difficult to identify species; B) publicly shared data that can be accessed by all users that go through a less rigorous automatic vetting process (under development) and consists of more common species; C) your personal records will be maintained in the database regardless of their vetting status so you can access your own data and maintain your own lists.
 You will be able to filter the data to only see the data type you want.

 You can help make this happen!
 This project is not expected to earn money.
 Everyone involved in this project is doing it out of a sense of just how valuable (and awesomely fun!) it would be to have this tool available for ourselves and other nature lovers.
-If you are interested in helping as a tester, as a user, as a contributor of text or photos, or financially please get in touch!
-Click the “donate now” button or email us at firstname.lastname@example.org
+If you are interested in helping as a tester, as a user, as a contributor of text or photos, or financially please make your contribution online through the options at the top this page, or email us at firstname.lastname@example.org.

 More details: Our goal is to make this simple first step available this summer, and we hope it will be before the peak of the dragonfly & damselfly season in most of the US and Canada.
 Here is a very rough outline: